INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: Ground Truth

 As mentioned before, we chose to use individual raw measurements for the generation of the ground~truth data because of the high measurement accuracy.
 Using a recursive algorithm or a graph-based optimization for ground~truth data generation can cause biased results for comparisons against this ground~truth data.
 Original raw sensor data is provided to allow the use of different methods for the generation of ground~truth.

 We aim to generate 6~DoF ground~truth information of an IMU-frame with respect to the \ac{GNSS} world-frame (ENU).
 The provided ground~truth for the vehicle is referenced to the PX4 IMU.
 This is done based on two \ac{GNSS} position measurements and a known calibration of the \ac{GNSS} antenna positions with respect to the IMU-frame.
-The method relies on the generation of a virtual \ac{GNSS} sensor frame which provides 6~DoF.
+The method relies on the generation of a virtual \ac{GNSS} sensor frame, which provides 6~DoF.
 The calculation of the pose for the IMU frame is then achieved by applying transformations of known calibration transformations.
 Using the two position measurements and generating a virtual directional vector, this setup only provides rotational information in 2~DoF.
 Thus, we are using the measurements of the directional magnetic vector as support and to fix the ground~truth frame for a 3~DoF rotation.
 As a result, this method will lead to a full-frame definition in 3D with 3~DoF orientation and 3~DoF position.
 The reference frames and sensor information for the ground~truth method are shown in Figure~\ref{fig:ground_truth_sensor_fames}.
 For the remainder of this document, the world-frame $\{W\}$ is equal to the \ac{GNSS} world-frame, following the East-North-Up~(ENU) convention \mbox{$\text{ENU} \rightarrow \text{XYZ}$}.
 The virtual \ac{GNSS} frame $\{VG\}$, IMU/Body frame $\{I\}$, and the frame of the magnetic-sensor $\{M\}$ are placed on a rigid body.
-The \ac{GNSS} position measurements $\mathbf{p}_{W\_G1}$ and $\mathbf{p}_{W\_G2}$ are expressed with respect to the world frame.
+The \ac{GNSS} position measurements $\vvar{p}[W][G1]$ and $\vvar{p}[W][G2]$ are expressed with respect to the world frame.